Big Island Hawaii, USA Travel Guide

 Scattered across the island; approach these sites with deep respect for their cultural and spiritual significance.

 In Kealakekua Bay, marking where Captain James Cook died.
-Accessible by boat tour or strenuous hike.
+Can be accessed by boat tour or strenuous hike.

 The Island Of hawai'i's natural attractions are diverse and awe-inspiring, ranging from dramatic waterfalls to unique geological formations and stunning beaches.